-The posterior approach total hip replacement usually has significant restrictions that make sleeping and mobility a difficult issue for at least 6 weeks, although I am beginning to see some relaxation in those restrictions from the surgeons referring posterior approach patients for home physical therapy immediately after surgery.
+The posterior approach to total hip replacement usually has significant restrictions that make sleeping and mobility a difficult issue for at least 6 weeks, although I am beginning to see some relaxation in those restrictions from the surgeons referring posterior approach patients for home physical therapy immediately after surgery.

-The anterior approach total hip replacements essentially have no range of motion restrictions, even the day after surgery.
+The anterior approach to total hip replacements essentially has no range of motion restrictions, even the day after surgery.
 They are much more active because they do not need to follow mobility limitations, and they are more comfortable at night because they have a much better selection of sleep postures that are not restricted.

 With the advent of the anterior approach to hip replacement and the long record of the posterior approach technique, there are now emerging techniques that are somewhere in between these two techniques, usually referred to as the “Direct Lateral” approach.